Abdullatif2/Double-Edged-Defense/README.md

     IP address
     Time Stamps

-- Catogerical values encoding: each unique value is encoded to a corrosponding intger value Domain Id
+- Categorical values encoding: each unique value is encoded to a corresponding integer value Domain Id
     Item Id

 - Clear the dataset from Null values
-    All null values were replace with the corrosponding median of the feature
+    All null values were replaced with the corresponding median of the feature

 ## Adversarial Training for Robust Model
 ### 1- LTSM.ipynb

-In this Code file, We experimented the use of LTSM on the preprocessed dataset.
+In this Code file, We experimented with the use of LTSM on the preprocessed dataset.
 The results were very bad, Hence we didn't use it in our methodology.

 ### 2- MLP-IEC_without_IOA

-In this code file we used the generated CSV File from the IEC Data Preprocessing & Labeling Code.
+In this code file, we used the generated CSV File from the IEC Data Preprocessing & Labeling Code.
 Specifically, we used "data_without_ioa.csv".
 The Steps performed in this code include:
 - Data Loading
 - Data Sampling (30,000 Samples per Class, Total: 6 Classes)